I Need Help! For immediate help, or if you would like to make a referral, please call us 24/7 at 336-227-5601.

 200 North Main Street Graham, NC 27253

-We proudly support the people and the families of Alamance, Orange, Chatham, Caswell, Person, Guilford, and Randolph counties.
+We proudly support the people and the families of Alamance, Orange, Chatham, Caswell, Person, and parts of Guilford counties.

 Letter from Executive Director